ibexa/documentation-developer/docs/updating/2_merge_composer.md

 Answer `no` (do not discard) to the requirement changes of `ezsystems` dependencies.
 Answer `yes` (discard) to removals of your changes.

-Once you are done, inspect the file, either using an editor or by running `git diff composer.json`.
-You may also test the file's sanity with `composer validate`, and test the dependencies by running `composer update --dry-run`. (will output what it would do to dependencies, without applying the changes.
+Once you are done, inspect the file, by either using an editor or running `git diff composer.json`.
+You may also test the file's sanity with `composer validate`, and test the dependencies by running `composer update --dry-run` (it will output what it would do to the dependencies, without applying the changes).

-Once finished, run `git add composer.json` and commit`.`
+Once finished, run `git add composer.json` and commit.

 ## Fixing other conflicts